 3. The holidays are difficult for a lot of kids.

-Kids who’ve lost family members recently, kids with depression, kids for whom financial need is a constant, kids in foster care or homeless shelters … these kids are all in our classrooms, and they might need a break from the hap, happiest season of all.
+Kids who’ve lost family members recently, kids who suffer from depression, kids for whom financial need is a constant, kids in foster care or homeless shelters … these kids are all in our classrooms, and they might need a break from the hap, happiest season of all.
 Incessant reminders that they’re supposed to be merry and bright can make an already hard time even more difficult.

 4. If you’re really concerned about bringing some holiday cheer, there are more meaningful ways to do it.